liviamanda/machine-learning/Credit Card Customer Segmentation - Clustering/README.md

 ### **Output of this Project:**
 - Jupyter Notebook documenting the data preparation, clustering model implementation, and analysis.
 - Insights and recommendations based on the clustering results for customer segmentation strategies.

-This README provides an overview of the project's objectives, conceptual challenges, problem statement, and objectives, outlining the process of Credit Card Customer Segmentation through Clustering techniques.